Talan122/TheSquareRootOf10/README.md

 # The Square Root Of 10
-The Square Root of 10 is a Gregtech progression-based pack around the Community Edition and the addon Gregicality, with a bit of exploration thrown in there.
+The Square Root of 10 is a Gregtech progression-based pack around the Community Edition, with a bit of exploration thrown in there.
 For the most part though, it is tech based.

 With many quests, as well as some difficult mobs and enemies, this pack certainly is not easy.

-Current version: Alpha 0.0.2
+Current version: Alpha 0.0.3

-Questline is currently at the Primitive Blast Furnace.
+Questline is currently at the LV Steam Turbine.

 Issues/Pull Requests are appretiated.
 For issues, please try and give good detail into the issue, (or, alternatively for suggestions, give us details on how and why your suggestion should be added,) thanks!